-All rates quoted below are established for 1974-75 and are subject to a provision that the University reserves the right to change tuition, fees and other charges without notice.
-As with all state-supported institutions, the rates are affected by legislative action which may not be finalized until late spring of any given year.
+All rates quoted below are subject to a provision that the University reserves the right to change tuition, fees and other charges without notice.
+As with all statesupported institutions, the tuition rates are affected by legislative action which may not be finalized until late spring of any given year.